MiguelGonzalez2/miguelgonzalez2.github.io/projects.markdown

 <a name="apuntex"></a>
 ### ApunTeX - Mathematics Course Notes (in Spanish)

-These are my revised class notes (in Spanish) from lectures I attended as part of my Degree in Mathematics.
+These are my revised class notes (in Spanish) from lectures I attended as part of my Degree in Mathematics at Universidad Autónoma de Madrid (UAM).
 Before being published here, I revised them individually, adding a cover image, a summary page and short explanatory paragraphs where I felt they were needed.

 These documents **are**: